ess-dmsc/just-bin-it/README.md

     * "num_bins" (int): the number of histogram bins (hist1d and hist2d only)
     * "topic" (string): the topic to write histogram data to
     * "source" (string): the name of the source to accept data from
-    * "id" (string): an identifier for the histogram which will be contained in the published histogram data (optional)
+    * "id" (string): a unique identifier for the histogram which will be contained in the published histogram data (optional but recommended)

 For example:
 ```json